aaadit24/Airline_Delay_Prediction/README.md

 ## Why Gaussian HMM?
 How Does It Differ from Its Discrete Analog?

-A **Hidden Markov Model (HMM)** is a **probabilistic model that captures temporal dependencies by modeling an observed sequence with hidden states.** In this case, we assume that **flight delays have underlying latent states** influenced by observed numerical features (Time and Length).
+A Hidden Markov Model (HMM) is a probabilistic model that captures temporal dependencies by modeling an observed sequence with hidden states.
+In this case, we assume that flight delays have underlying latent states influenced by observed numerical features (Time and Length).

 ### Why Not Use a Discrete HMM?
-A **Discrete HMM** models observations as categorical/discrete variables.
-Since **Time and Length are continuous**, using a discrete HMM would require **binning continuous data into categories**, which may lead to **loss of information and granularity.**
+A Discrete HMM models observations as categorical/discrete variables.
+Since Time and Length are continuous, using a discrete HMM would require binning continuous data into categories, which may lead to loss of information and granularity.

 ### Why Gaussian HMM?
-A **Gaussian HMM** models **continuous variables using Gaussian distributions for each hidden state.** Instead of assuming fixed categories, we allow **each hidden state to follow a Gaussian distribution over numerical features.** This is more suitable for our dataset because:
+A **Gaussian HMM** models continuous variables using Gaussian distributions for each hidden state.
+Instead of assuming fixed categories, we allow each hidden state to follow a Gaussian distribution over numerical features.
+This is more suitable for our dataset because:
 - **Flight times and durations vary continuously**, making Gaussian HMMs a better choice.
 - **Delays are influenced by hidden factors (weather, airport congestion, airline scheduling)**, which are best modeled using continuous probability distributions.
 - **Gaussian emissions allow for smoother transitions between delay states** rather than rigid discrete categories.